scrambledpie/Conditional-Multi-Task-BayesOpt/README.md

 ```

-The algortihm takes a function of to inputs and finds all the optima of one input conditional on the other input.
-In other words, optimize every vertical slice in the picture below.
+The algortihm takes a function of two inputs and finds all the optima of one input conditional on the other input.
+In other words, optimize every vertical slice in the picture below, each slice is it's own Bayesian optiimzation problem, we just assume there is more than one, or even a continuum of problems.

 ```